 - “The criteria you handed out says ‘a score in the 97th percentile or above.’
 Jane got an IQ score of 97!
 That meets the requirement, doesn’t it?”

 IQ stands for intelligence quotient.
 Supposedly, it is a score that tells one how “bright” a person is compared to others.
-The average IQ is by definition 100; scores above 100 indicate a higher than average IQ and scores below 100 indicate a lower than average IQ.
-Theoretically, scores can range any number below or above 100, but in practice, they do not meaningfully go much below 50 or above 150.
+The average IQ is, by definition, 100; scores above 100 indicate a higher-than-average IQ, and scores below 100 indicate a lower-than-average IQ.
+Theoretically, scores can range from any number below or above 100.
+In practice, however, they do not meaningfully go much below 50 or above 150.

 Half of the population have IQs of between 90 and 110, while 25% have higher IQs and 25% have lower IQs: